alanaextra44/Hardest-Path-Winning-Streak-JEPA/README.md

-# Tennis Match Outcome Prediction
+# Tennis Match Win Streak Analysis

-This project aims to predict the outcomes of tennis matches using machine learning and deep learning techniques.
-The model incorporates advanced feature engineering, data preprocessing, and a combination of neural networks and ensemble models to achieve accurate predictions.
+This project aims to analyze the most challenging path to a tennis historical winning-streak using machine learning and deep learning techniques.
+The model incorporates advanced feature engineering, data preprocessing, and a combination of neural networks and ensemble models to achieve accurate analysis of the level of competition.

 ## Table of Contents